 For those choosing between Sony and Canon MILCs, note that the Canon does not defocus prior to focusing in One Shot AF mode.
 Especially because of this design difference, the Canon's One Shot AF lock time is dramatically faster than the Sony's.
 Worth noting is that focus performance is good even with a very-strongly defocused starting point.
 Note that the Canon EOS R focuses (and determines exposure) with the aperture wide open, similar to the prior EOS models.

-Current sensor-based AF does not provide cross-sensitive AF point technology and the R will struggle to focus on horizontally-oriented lines of contrast alone.
+Most current sensor-based AF does not provide cross-sensitive AF point technology and the R will struggle to focus on perfectly-horizontally-oriented lines of contrast alone.

 With AF calculations being made directly on the imaging sensor, AF calibration becomes a greatly-reduced issue and EOS R AF accuracy is excellent, very reliably hitting focus shot after shot.
 Third party lenses often exhibit at least some AF inconsistency, but the EOS R's AF accuracy and consistency were also excellent with the Sigma 50mm f/1.4 DG HSM Art Lens I spent some time testing with.
 This was a lens that produced inconsistent AF accuracy for me in the past.
 Following are 100% crops from 10 consecutive tripod-captured images with the Sigma at f/1.4 and defocused prior to each image.

 Right, I only needed to share one of these images.
 The results from the many other test scenarios, inclduing over 400 images captured using AF points ranging from center to corner (80% x 80% coverage for this lens on the adapter), all appeared similarly consistent.